johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 > IMHO message is in brief: Up and down, left and right, and right and wrong weren't clear before, due to the nature of instantiation on the rock called home spinning through space.
 Here to say how to keep your heads when things go [topsy-turvy yet again](https://johnandersen777.github.io/wake_ye/).
 The only way to all survive is to work together, catch y'all on the flip side.
 [Peace](https://johnandersen777.github.io/chadig/).

-The path we follow to mitigate CVE-0 (aka deception) is to follow the Holy Ghost.
+The path we follow to mitigate CVE-0 (aka deception) is to align with the Trinity.

 Deception and mistrust have eroded human connection.
 Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka telepathy, probably more).